d-bl/MAE-gf/docs/spin_08.md

 ## Introduction

-On this page we show examples of grounds with spiders with 16 legs (4x4).
+On this page we show examples of grounds with spiders with 16 (4x4) legs.

 ## Torchon spiders